This site presents a reference view of an IDDAS-compatible implementation.

 IDDAS is intentionally narrow in what it defines and deliberately broad in what it enables.

 It does not attempt to replace entire industries or operate them directly.
-It provides a rule layer that those industries can build on.
+It provides a rule layer those industries can build on.

 IDDAS is not: